 - They are your mum.

 Then they aren’t exactly the best source of information for you to be accurately assessing the potential risk of your trip are they?
+And perhaps you should take that advice with a heavy dose of salt.

 When searching for general safety advice, you want to be looking to the people who actually know what they are talking about.
 Ask experts who know and understand the intricacies of self defence, crime or personal safety, ask travel bloggers or other backpackers who are in – or have recently just come back from – the destinations you are heading to, ask backpackers who are well travelled and are more than used to seeing the reality of what any given place is like.
 Look at official advisories of not only your own country but others also, and make a logical assessment of the facts they put across.